cookbooks/about/README.md

         git flow feature publish demo
  1. **make your Github pull request for the `feature/<yours>` branch to the `qa` branch of `cookbooks/<ckbk>`**
  1. wait for the bouquets and applause.
+ 1. Once the crowd settle and your request is pulled into upstream, you'll want to tidy-up locally:

+        git flow feature finish demo
+        git fetch upstream

 If you look at `hedgehog/users` and `cookbooks/users`, you will see the results of the above, where I pulled in some changes from master that had been missed in some